 There are quite a few myths about metal roofing that have spread from homeowner to homeowner over the years.
 Most of these myths were started by roofing contractors who specialize in materials other than metal.
 Essentially, they have a financial incentive to talk you out of having a metal roof installed.

-As a roofing company who works with many materials like asphalt shingles, wood and metal roofing in MN, we aren’t partial towards any particular material.
+As a roofing company that works with many materials like asphalt shingles, wood, and metal roofing in MN, we aren’t partial towards any particular material.
 There are pros and cons to each material.
 In the end, it’s up to you to decide which is best for your home.

 Myth 1: Metal Roofs Are Only for Commercial Buildings

 Metal roofs are not just for commercial building owners.
-While they are more commonly seen on commercial structures, they have been quickly gaining in popularity among homeowners because of their many benefits.
+While they are more commonly seen in commercial structures, they have been quickly gaining in popularity among homeowners because of their many benefits.

 Myth 2: Metal Roofs Cost More